Kloudle/kloudle-kubernetes-onboarding/README.md

-# Kubernetes ReadOnly SA Account Creator
+# Kubernetes ReadOnly SA Admin Account Creator

 ## Introduction

-This repository contains a bash shell script that creates resources within the target cluster that will used to generate a `kubeconfig.yml` that can be shared with the Kloudle team.
+This repo contains shell scripts that create resources within the target cluster that will used to generate a `kubeconfig.yml` that can be shared with the Kloudle team.

 The script adds the following Kubernetes resources

-1. A ReadOnly ClusterRole
+1. ClusterRole
-2. A ClusterRoleBinding for the ClusterRole
+2. ClusterRoleBinding
-3. A Service Account
+3. Service Account
-4. A Secret Token for the Service Account
+4. Service Account Secret Token

+Repo contains two primary scripts

+1. A shell script to create readonly resources for a cluster that is reachable over the Internet - [kubernetes-readonly-admin-creator.sh](kubernetes-readonly-admin-creator.sh)
+2. A shell script that sets up a Tinyproxy HTTP/HTTPS proxy and then creates readonly resources for a cluster that is internal and not reachable over the Internet - [kubernetes-jumpbox-proxy-readonly-admin-setup.sh](kubernetes-jumpbox-proxy-readonly-admin-setup.sh)

 ## Pre-requisites